MicrosoftDocs/visualstudio-docs/docs/profiling/choose-performance-tool.md

 ## Which tools are supported for my project?

-Here is a table that lists the different tools Visual Studio offers and the different project types you can use them with:
+The following table lists the different tools Visual Studio offers and the different project types you can use them with:

 |Performance Tool|.NET|C/C++|UWP|ASP.NET/ASP.NET Core|
 |----------------------|-----------|--------------|-------------|-------------|